lupuleasa-core/Runeplus/README.md

 # How to install the profile

-<ins>WIP - Profile not yet available, just manually install below plugins for now</ins>
+<ins>WIP - Profile not yet available, just manually install below plugins for now in a new profile</ins>

 ![image](https://github.com/user-attachments/assets/a512585d-19df-42bd-916b-5b6cd03ff995)